-Lymphoma is cancer that begins in the lymph system in white blood cells called lymphocytes.
+Non-Hodgkin lymphoma (NHL) is a type of cancer that begins in the lymph system in white blood cells called lymphocytes.
 When these cells become abnormal, they don't protect the body from infection or disease.
 They also grow without control and may form lumps of tissue called tumours.

 NHL can start almost anywhere in the body.
 It may start in a single lymph node, a group of lymph nodes, or an organ such as the spleen.
-Or it can spread to almost any part of the body, including the liver and bone marrow.
+It can be slow-growing or fast-growing.
+And it can spread to almost any part of the body.

 The cause of NHL is not known.
 The abnormal cell changes may be triggered by an infection or exposure to something in the environment.
+There is also a link between NHL and problems with the immune system.
 Or it may be linked to gene changes (mutations).
 NHL is not contagious.

 Symptoms of NHL include: